tweag/nickel/notes/lossless-ast-parsing.md

 ### Disadvantages
 - Not lossless

+## Reinjecting whitespace/comments
+Xavier proposed the idea of keeping lalrpop, but having it generate a stream/list of what he called "events".
+These events represent an untyped ast in a flat manner.
+From here, the comments and whitespace can be reinjected into this event list before or during the construction of the lossless untyped ast.
+Of course, this method isn't restricted to lalrpop, any parser library can be used in this approach.

+### Advantages
+- Is a method that is agnostic to the libraries used.
+We could keep lalrpop in place for instance.

+### Disadvantages
+- Perceived complexity.
+This adds another layer to the parser.
+Xavier has already applied this approach to a toy language of themselves, so it is at least a valid approach.
+- Doesn't reduce the number of grammars.

 ## Tree-sitter?
 In issue [#656](https://github.com/tweag/nickel/issues/656), Yann remarked that there are multiple grammar definitions for the nickel language.
 It would be